Revisiting stochastic inflation with perturbation theory

 \section{Abstract}

-A long-standing problem within the study of cosmic inflation consists in fully reconciling the stochastic approach with perturbation theory.
-A complete connection between both formalisms has remained elusive even in the simple case of a single scalar field with self-interactions determined by an arbitrary potential, in a fixed de Sitter background.
-Using perturbation theory, we compute the one-point probability density function for primordial fluctuations valid to first order in the potential.
-We examine under which conditions our solution respects the Fokker-Planck equation encountered within the stochastic approach.
-We identify discrepancies and elucidate their origins, allowing us to shed light on the status of the stochastic formalism.
+A long-standing problem in primordial cosmology is to understand the precise relation between the stochastic formalism and standard perturbation theory for light scalar fields in inflationary spacetimes.
+A complete correspondence between the two frameworks has remained elusive, even for a single self-interacting spectator field on a fixed de Sitter background.
+In this Letter, we revisit the assumptions underlying the derivation of the Langevin and Fokker--Planck equations that form the basis of the stochastic approach.
+We show that the standard stochastic treatment is effectively equivalent to neglecting super-long-wavelength modes beyond the observable range described by these equations.
+Using perturbation theory, we quantify how these modes enter through virtual loop effects and demonstrate that, once treated consistently, they induce definite corrections to both the Langevin and Fokker--Planck equations.

-\emph{\bf Introduction.--} Correlation functions of a light scalar field $\varphi$ in a de Sitter spacetime, computed within standard perturbation theory (SPT), suffer from infrared divergences in the form of powers of $\ln a(t)$, where $a(t)$ is the scale factor describing the expansion of space~\cite{Ford:1984hs, Antoniadis:1985pj, Weinberg:2005vy,Weinberg:2006ac, Burgess:2009bs, Seery:2010kh, Polyakov:2012uc, Hu:2018nxy, Kitamoto:2018dek, Baumgart:2019clc, Palma:2023idj}.
-Their presence requires one to sum diagrams to all orders, a practically unattainable task.
-The stochastic formalism, introduced by Starobinsky and Yokoyama~\cite{Starobinsky:1986fx,Starobinsky:1994bd}, offers a way out of this conundrum by proposing that, on superhorizon scales, $\varphi$ can be treated as a classical field whose dynamics is influenced by a stochastic noise representing the effects of short-wavelength quantum fluctuations.
-This approach leads to a Fokker-Planck equation for the probability density function (PDF) $\rho(\varphi,t)$ describing the statistics of $\varphi$.
+\emph{\bf Introduction.--} Correlation functions of a light scalar field in inflationary backgrounds, computed within standard perturbation theory (SPT), exhibit time-dependent secular growth in the form of powers of $\ln a(t)$, where $a(t)$ is the scale factor~\cite{Linde:1982uu,Starobinsky:1982ee,Vilenkin:1982wt,Ford:1984hs,Antoniadis:1985pj,Weinberg:2005vy,Weinberg:2006ac,Burgess:2009bs,Seery:2010kh,Polyakov:2012uc,Hu:2018nxy,Kitamoto:2018dek}.
+Their presence signals the breakdown of perturbation theory on length scales far beyond the horizon.
+Predicting the statistics of the field on these scales therefore requires resuming contributions from diagrams at all orders, a practically unattainable task.
+A widely adopted strategy to address this difficulty is provided by the stochastic formalism, originally introduced by Starobinsky and Yokoyama~\cite{Starobinsky:1986fx,Starobinsky:1994bd}.
+In this framework, the superhorizon dynamics of $\varphi$ is described by an effectively classical field driven by a stochastic noise that accounts for the influence of short-wavelength quantum fluctuations.
+This description leads to a Fokker--Planck equation governing the probability density function (PDF) of a suitably coarse-grained field.